BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

     - The implication is that there is executable code inside the header
  - the fields having to do with sections are empty
-    - it is actually more precise to say that since the file is 45 bytes in size but the ELF header of a 32-bit binary should be 52 bytes, those fields are simply not there.
+    - it is actually more precise to say that since the file is 45 bytes in size but the ELF header of a 32-bit binary should be 52 bytes in total, those fields are simply not there.

 As it turns out, the subset of fields that must contain correct values in order to be loaded by the kernel consists of the following:
  - The first 4 bytes of *e_ident* which includes: